-Our team includes specialist botanists and all BSG’s ecologists are competent in Phase 1 Habitat Survey.
-We can carry out National Vegetation Classification (NVC) and surveys for rare plants.
+BSG’s ecologists are all competent in Phase 1 Habitat Survey, and our team includes specialist botanists.
+We can also carry out survey work in accordance with the (Irish) Heritage Council’s Classification Scheme, National Vegetation Classification (NVC) and surveys for rare plants.
 Our experience includes design of botanical mitigation and translocation schemes, and the preparation of habitat management plans.

 This capability allows BSG to provide clients with high quality survey results coupled with appropriate evaluation, interpretation and assessment.
 The applications of such work have included development of mitigation and compensation measures to address the impacts of development; condition monitoring of Sites of Special Scientific Interest (SSSIs); monitoring species to determine conservation status and to quantify the impacts of development on them; and the preparation of ecological management plans for rare plant species, habitats and nature reserves.

 Habitat and Botanical Survey